RohitBarnwal/moviedatabase/README.md

     python2.7
     App Engine Python SDK - Development tools for Google App Engine.

-Created and tested using python 2.7 App engine SDK 1.9.25 on ubuntu 14.04.
+Created and tested using python 2.7 and App engine SDK 1.9.25 on ubuntu 14.04.

 Steps: